usnavy/Navy-Design-Guide/ux-paradigms.md

 ### Clean and Clear

 Clarity helps establish clear performance of a task or consumption of information.
-We focus on the essentials and guide the user through particular highlights and by means of a clear-cut hierarchy.
+We focus on the essentials and guide the user through particular highlights by means of a clear-cut hierarchy.
 We provide clear information to user needs and show where a piece of information is or how up-to-date it is.

 <hr>

 ### Organized

 Users can choose individually from a range of different interests, positions and objectives.
-To create a positive experience, it is important to understand and incorporate the needs and aims of the user in the design.
+To create a positive experience, it is important to understand and to incorporate the needs of the user in the design.
+It is important to provide users benefits.

 <hr>